-The teacher prepares a ranked list and assigns the student a grade for the pair of units (or for a unit where only one unit is being studied).
+The teacher prepares a ranked list and assigns the student a grade for the pair of units.
 The grade is based on the student's overall performance as judged by reference to a set of pre-determined standards.
 These standards are defined by grade descriptions and annotated work samples.
-The grade descriptions for the English General Year 11 syllabus are provided in Appendix 1.
+The grade descriptions for the English General Year 12 syllabus are provided in Appendix 1.
 They can also be accessed, together with annotated work samples, through the Guide to Grades link on the course page of the Authority website at www.scsa.wa.edu.au